 A black obsidian stone with a smooth, shiny surface and sharp edges.

-Chase assists the LANDRY/S team and its clients with legal research, drafting and trial preparation.
+Caden assists the LANDRY/S team and its clients with legal research, drafting, court appearances and trial preparation.